Fraser999/Add-Remote/README.md

 Personal Access Token via git config.

-For GitLab, [create a token](https://gitlab.com/profile/personal_access_tokens) ensuring it has "api" scope, then add it to your .gitconfig:
+For GitLab, [create a token](https://gitlab.com/profile/personal_access_tokens) ensuring it has "read_api" scope, then add it to your .gitconfig:

 ```
 git config --global --add add-remote.gitLabToken <GitLab Token's Value>